thanos-io/thanos/docs/components/rule.md

 The most important metrics to alert on are:

 * `thanos_alert_sender_alerts_dropped_total`.
-If greater than 0, it means that alerts triggered by Rule are not being sent to alertmanager which might indicate connection, incompatibility or misconfiguration problems.
+If greater than 0, it means that alerts triggered by Ruler are not being sent to alertmanager which might indicate connection, incompatibility or misconfiguration problems.

 * `prometheus_rule_evaluation_failures_total`.
 If greater than 0, it means that that rule failed to be evaluated, which results in